FAQs

 • performing a procedure on tissue below the dermis

-These same restrictions apply even if the new graduate is supervised by a member of CMRITO.
+These same restrictions apply even if the new graduate is supervised by a registrant of CMRITO.
 More information is available in What you must know about ... performing procedures.

 This question was originally raised in the Fall 2021 issue of Insights.